 To quote Jim’s favorite sayings, “You have the power, at any given moment, to say, this is not going to be how my story ends.”
 His work here powerfully reinforces that truth, and shows the power of the judicial system to undo the impact of job-related discrimination.

-This past week, with the agreement of all parties, Jim finalized a deal requiring DOT to pay our client an additional $186,000.
-In exchange, the client agreed not to return to work – to give up his right to reinstatement.
-This raised the client’s outcome to $470,000, which is far beyond his actual losses.
+With the agreement of all parties, Jim finalized a deal requiring DOT to directly pay our client an additional $186,000.
+00. In exchange, the client agreed not to return to work – to give up his right to reinstatement.
+This raised the client’s outcome to $470,000.00, which is far beyond his actual losses.

 Best of all, every penny of that goes to our client.